mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 }
 ```

-Also, we don't need this *console.log(user);* line anymore.
+Also, we don't need the *console.log(user);* line anymore.
 Now, let's run this program and see what happens.
 So, *node index.js*, and we have this,

 ```javascript
 Before